In the Beginning was Football

 “Let the tribes go out into the world.”

-And the League brought forth multi-culturalism, internationalism, and America took its rightful place in the backseat.
+And the League brought forth multi-culturalism, internationalism, diversity equity and inclusion.
+And so America took its rightful place in the bleacher seats.

-After all, globalism worked so well for NASCAR, displacing local dirt-tracking good ol’ boys with foreign car driving heathen.
-(The South lost again.
+(After all, globalism worked so well for NASCAR, displacing dirt-tracking good ol’ boys with foreign car driving heathen.
+Yeah… the South lost again.
 They just ain’t figured it out yet.)

 “Let there be pink pussyhats.”